zzehli/study-notes/data-structure-and-algorithm/algorithm.md

 * similar to 438: https://leetcode.com/problems/permutation-in-string/solutions/559278/java-python-sliding-window-clear-explanation-clean-concise
 * notice how the hashtable is incremented/decremented as the window moves: https://leetcode.com/problems/permutation-in-string/solutions/1761953/python3-sliding-window-optimized-explained
 ### 30 Substring with Concatenation of All Words (sliding window)
-* solution is complex, didn't solve it
+* solution is complex, did not solve it
 * https://leetcode.com/problems/substring-with-concatenation-of-all-words/solutions/13673/accepted-java-solution-12ms-with-explanation/?envType=study-plan-v2&envId=top-interview-150
 ### 2273 Find Resultant Array After removing anagrams (hashtable)
 * use an array to count letters in an anagram and compare the array or use tuple for hashtable